Mohsen-Khodabakhshi/persepolis-platform/README.md

 </a>
 </p>

-<p align="center">The core of the IoT dashboard using the FastAPI framework with HTTP and MQTT protocol support.</p>
+<p align="center">The core of the Internet of Things or IoT platform using the FastAPI framework with HTTP and MQTT support.</p>

 <p align="center">
   <img src="https://raw.githubusercontent.com/Mohsen-Khodabakhshi/iot-dashboard/main/assets/logo.png" alt="Logo" width="350" height="350">